XXIX/ampal-docs/_posts/2015-05-12-collections.md

 1. Go to Online Store/Navigation/Collections
 2. Under ‘Links,’ drag collections into the desired order

+### Ordering Collection Products
+1. Go to the Collection
+2. Under Products changed sort to `Manually`
+3. Drag Products to re-order

 ### Collection title

 The title can be set by updating the Collection title.